-In other words, locking down your computers forces staff to find their own alternatives, undermining the policies you're trying to enforce.
+In other words, locking down your devices forces staff to find their own alternatives, undermining the policies you're trying to enforce.

 Many businesses see an opportunity here.
 Instead of preventing staff from using the technologies they choose, they're allowing employees more flexibility in how they work.

-This often manifests itself in a bring your own device (BYOD) policy.
-This allows employees to use their own devices (smart phones, tablets and so on) at work.
+This often manifests itself in a bring your own device (BYOD) policy, which allows employees to use their own devices (smartphones, tablets and so on) at work.